warlof/seat/.github/ISSUE_TEMPLATE/feature_request.md

 It would be great having a corporation Dashboard for Directors/CEOs as home-screen containing following information:

 - Compliance stats (number of members with valid tokens and token changes),
-- member changes (join/leave),
+- Member changes (join/leave)
 - Role/title changes
-- Ship location change by condition (ex: if titan/super leaves delve)
+- Ship location change by condition (ex: if a titan or super has left Delve)
-- player interaction by condition (ex: wallet transaction, contract, trade, evemail if set red or on a watch list)
+- Player interaction by condition (ex: wallet transaction, contract, trade, evemail if set red or on a watch list)
 - Structure status (only show structures in low power, less than 24hrs fuel, or reinforced)

 ## Business Case

 *Please provide an estimate on how this feature helps you in your life as SeAT user.*

-As CEO/Director I have the most important KPI's on hand and save up to 20 minutes prior to logging in as i have the relevant informations on hand.
+As CEO/Director I have the most important KPI's on hand and save up to 20 minutes prior to logging in as I have the relevant information on hand.

 ## Mockup